-Michael is a partner in the Litigation Department, Co-Chair of the firm's White Collar Defense Practice Group and Co-Chair of the Pro Bono Practice Group.
+Michael is a partner in the Litigation Department and Co-Chair of the firm's White Collar Defense Practice Group.
 His practice focuses on the representation of financial institutions, investment advisers, public companies and their executives in white collar criminal defense, securities enforcement matters, internal investigations, and complex commercial litigation.

 Chambers USA (2017) ranks Michael among the leading individuals focusing on Litigation: White-Collar Crime & Government Investigations, highlighting that “sources confirm that he is ‘an excellent all-around lawyer’ who is ‘thorough, creative and really digs into legal and factual issues.’”
 Chambers previously cited his “exceptional judgment, great client skills and amazing credibility with government lawyers.”
-Michael has been consecutively recognized by Ethisphere Magazine as one of the "Attorneys Who Matter" (2010-2015) in the area of securities.
 In 2017, Michael was named “Litigator of the Week” by The American Lawyer for winning a landmark victory dismissing all charges in the first U.S. LIBOR manipulation case before the Second Circuit Court of Appeals.
+Michael was also a recipient of the award for “Most Important Development in Investigations” at the GIR Awards 2017 in connection with the same landmark victory, and was named as one of Law 360’s 2017 MVPs in the area of White Collar.

 Criminal and Enforcement Representations: